pablichjenkov/macao-sdk-navigation-compose/README.md

-### [WIP] Migration of Macao SDK to navigation compose.
+### [WIP] Bring Macao SDK to navigation compose.
-Refactor the whole Architecture and the Macao Components to navigation compose from Google.
+Refactor the whole Architecture and the Macao Components to embrace and welcome navigation-compose to KMP land.